Tourlat/Conduite_de_projet_2025_Dev/README.md

 #### VSCode

 1. Install [Run On Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) plugin
 2. Add the following code to [.vscode/settings.json](.vscode/settings.json).
-This will
+This will update all Java code on save.

 ```
 {